openwall/john-packages/.github/pull_request_template.md

 ## Describe your changes

-Add text here.
+Add your text here.

 ## Issue ticket number and link

-Add text here.
+Add your text here.

 ## Checklist before requesting a review
 - [ ] I have performed a self-review of my code